olivesgatech/mini-CURE-OR/README.md

 <p align="center"><img src="./figs/cure_or_lr.gif", width="500"></p>

 This repository contains the description and the link to a subsampled version of the original CURE-OR dataset.
 The goal of this project is to analyze the robustness of off-the-shelf recognition applications under multifarious challenging conditions, investigate the relationship between the recognition performance and image quality, and estimate the performance based on hand-crafted features as well as data-driven features.
 To achieve this goal, we introduced a large-scale, controlled, and multi-platform object recognition dataset CURE-OR, which stands for Challenging Unreal and Real Environments for Object Recognition.
-This repository summrizes the characterisitcs of our dataset and provides codes to reproduce analysis results in our papers.
 For more information about CURE-OR, please refer to our papers.

 ### Papers
 If you use CURE-OR dataset and/or these codes, please cite: